Please note: At your instructor's discretion,

 You can use COMPUTE

-+ IF commands to recode variables instead of using RECODE INTO.
++ IF commands to recode a single variable instead of using RECODE INTO.
 If you are

 making many similarly coded new variables, either type